AsarRec: Adaptive Sequential Augmentation for Robust Self-supervised Sequential Recommendation: INTRODUCTION

 However, since different augmentation operations alter interaction sequences in fundamentally different ways, adaptively selecting the most suitable augmentation types and their combinations remains highly challenging.
 To address this, we first unify classical augmentation methods into a constrained matrix transformation framework.
 Specifically, given a user interaction sequence $s$, we represent its augmented view $s'$ as the product of the original sequence and a constrained transformation matrix $M$, i.e., $s' = M \cdot s$, where $M$ is defined as a hard semi-doubly stochastic matrix\footnote{A semi-doubly stochastic matrix has each row and column summing to either 0 or 1; a hard semi-doubly stochastic matrix further restricts each element to be exactly 0 or 1}.
 Building upon this unified formulation, we further propose \textbf{A}daptive \textbf{S}equential \textbf{A}ugmentation for \textbf{R}obust Self-supervised Sequential \textbf{Rec}ommendation, termed \textbf{AsarRec}.

 To adaptively generate such transformation matrices for each user, we employ an encoding module.
 Since directly learning discrete, strongly constrained matrices is challenging due to vanishing or unstable gradients, AsarRec first encodes user sequences into continuous probabilistic transition matrices, and then projects them into hard semi-doubly stochastic matrices using a differentiable semi-Sinkhorn algorithm.
 Finally, to ensure that the learned augmentations are both effective and reasonable for recommender system, we introduce three optimization constraints: encouraging \textbf{diversity} among transformation matrices to increase the variety of augmentation strategies, preserving \textbf{semantic invariance} by constraining the relative ordering distortion introduced by transformations, and promoting \textbf{informativeness} by constructing challenging augmented views that minimize the mutual information between different representations of the same sequence.
+Importantly, AsarRec only affects the training phase and does not modify the backbone architecture or inference pipeline.
+Therefore, it introduces zero inference-time overhead and incurs only marginal additional training cost, making it readily applicable to existing recommender systems.

 In this way, AsarRec adaptively identifies suitable and beneficial augmentation strategies (and combinations thereof) for each user sequence and data context, thereby achieving consistently strong performance across diverse recommendation scenarios.